ianaldrighetti/quikdb/README.md

 `UNSIGNED BIGINT` | `UBINT` | 0 | 18,446,744,073,709,551,615
 `FLOAT` | `FLOAT` | *see below* | *see below*

-All types are stored in a binary format that is system independent, the only requirement is that the underlying type chosen must support the range specified - however, if the underlying storage type is able to store a larger value than the range for that type it must enforce that range manually.
+All types are stored in a binary format that is system dependent, the only requirement is that the underlying type chosen must support the range specified - however, if the underlying storage type is able to store a larger value than the range for that type it must enforce that range manually.

-The same applies to the `FLOAT` type, as the underlying storage used is independent of implementation.
+The same applies to the `FLOAT` type, as the underlying storage used is dependent of implementation.
 This means the range itself may vary as well.

+Because number types are stored in a system dependent manner, the data files may not be transferrable from one system to another due to possible data corruption.
+This means if data would need to be transferred to another machine, it would be best to export it all as text then import it through the database layer.

 **Text**